zoff-kollektiv/cifar/data/people/25-moncef-trabelsi.md

 ---
 Brother-in-law of Zine El Abidine Ben Ali born in Tunis 4 March 1944.
 Son of Saida DHERIF, married to Yamina SOUIEI.
-He was a managing director and said to be residing at 11 rue de France — Radès Ben Arous.
+He was a managing director and said to be residing in Radès Ben Arous.
 Jailed for fraud, Moncef died in custody due to a brain tumor on 4 April 2018 [Source](http://english.alarabiya.net/en/News/africa/2013/04/05/Moncef-Trabelsi-brother-in-law-of-Tunisia-s-Ben-Ali-dies-in-jail.html)